Everything we know so far about the Liverpool explosion

 Liverpool explosion: Everything we know so far about car blast at hospital

+Emad Al Swealmeen died after a homemade bomb exploded in the vehicle outside Liverpool Women’s Hospital shortly before 11am on Remembrance Sunday.

+The 32-year-old, known to friends in the UK as Enzo Almeni, was the sole passenger.
+The driver of the taxi, named locally as David Perry, was injured but managed to escape and has since been released from hospital.

-Three men — aged 29, 26 and 21 — were detained in the Kensington area of Liverpool on Sunday night.
+Four men - aged 20, 21, 26 and 29 - believed to be “associates” of the taxi passenger have been arrested in the Kensington area of the city.

+The explosion has been declared a terrorist incident by police but the motivation for the attack is “yet to be understood”.

+Counter-terrorism police are now leading the investigation into the incident, aided by the security service, MI5.

 What happened?

-Police were called at 10:59am to reports of a car explosion outside Liverpool Women’s Hospital.
+Police were called at 10.59am on Sunday 14 November to reports of a car explosion outside Liverpool Women’s Hospital.

 A taxi carrying one passenger had exploded as it pulled up outside.

-The male driver was injured but is in a stable condition in hospital, and the passenger was declared dead at the scene.
+The driver, identified locally as David Perry, was injured but managed to escape from the vehicle and has since been discharged from hospital.

+He picked up the passenger in the Rutland Avenue area of Liverpool, roughly a 10-minute drive from Liverpool Women’s Hospital, according to Assistant Chief Constable Russ Jackson, from Counter Terrorism Policing North West.

-The hospital was a short walk from the city’s cathedral, which was hosting a large Remembrance Sunday service attended by more than 2,000 people who were about to observe the traditional 11am silence.
+The hospital was a short walk from the city’s cathedral, which was hosting a large Remembrance Sunday service attended by more than 2,000 people who were about to observe the traditional two-minute silence at 11am.

 Big screens had been set up in the grounds of the cathedral so people who were not able to get into the service could watch it outside.
 Local roads had also been closed for a parade linked to the event.